git-for-windows/git-for-windows.github.io/FAQ.md

 *Git for Windows* used to be developed using the development environment called "msysGit", but roughly coinciding with Git 2.1, msysGit was superseded by a new development environment: the [Git for Windows SDK](https://github.com/git-for-windows/build-extra/releases).

+## How do I update *Git for Windows* upon new releases?

+This depends on how you installed *Git for Windows*.
+The bundle installation requires you to download and install the new version.
+Any customizations you made will be kept as long as you did so in the appropriate configuration folders.

+For advanced users working with the *Git for Windows* SDK `pacman` is available as a package manager.
+See [Package management](Package-management)

 ## Some native console programs don't work when run from Git Bash.
 How to fix it?